 This table only covers liabilities and obligations relative to financial instruments and does not anticipate any income associated with assets.

 9. Related party transactions

-The following table summarizes key management personnel compensation for the three-month periods ended October 31:
+The following table summarizes for key management personnel compensation for the three-month and six-month periods ended: